-The primary driver of the increase in own funds from prior year is due to a capital contribution of \$1m received on 25 June 2021 from Wausau's parent and sole shareholder, Liberty International Netherlands V.O.F.
+The primary driver of the decrease in own funds from prior year is due to payment of expense accruals which decreased the cash and cash equivalents balance.
+There were no capital injections from Wausau's parent and sole shareholder, Liberty International Netherlands V.O.F.